dwolfson7789/wdi-al-khwarizmi-2/W09/D05/Instructor_Notes/README.md

   - This command simultaneously creates an app on Heroku & adds a remote called `heroku` to your app (kind of like the reverse of when you git clone an existing app)
 - Add & commit
 - Push to Heroku: `git push heroku master`
-- You should also push to GH `git push origin master`
+- You should also push to GitHub: `git push origin master`

 # Cheat Sheet